thejoshlamb/CrowdFunder/README.md

 ###Active

 +Users can create projects
-+Projects have a funding goal and a deadline (funding goal needs better formattion, currently integer only)
++Projects have a funding goal and a deadline (funding goal needs better formatting, currently integer only)

 ###MVP TODO